What kinds of dogs does Family Dog rescue?

 Unlike many rescues, we are happy to work with first time pet owners, families with young children, and elderly and/or disabled individuals.
 We believe there is a great match for anyone who wants to care for and love a dog!

-Our dogs are temperament tested, have been seen by a vet, are up-to-date on vaccinations and are spayed/neutered as part of the adoption process.
+Our dogs are temperament tested, are up-to-date on vaccinations, and are spayed/neutered as part of the adoption process.
 We offer training and behavior guidance for the lifetime of your pet and are always here if you have any questions or concerns.

 How much are your adoption fees?

 Unlike municipal shelters that receive government funding, our operating costs must be covered by adoption donations.
-We ask $350 for adult dogs and $450 for puppies (for some special rare breeds, we may request a $500 donation).
+We ask $495 for adult dogs, $650 for puppies, and $600 or more for any rare or northern breed dog.
 Your donation is fully tax-deductible and helps offset our veterinary costs, feeding, shelter maintenance and adoption program.

 Double your donation if the company you work for offers a matching gift program!